 Metalheads who market their own music, folklorists who turn tribal aphorisms into short stories, music archivists who hoard and share everything they can get their hands on, anti-piracy fanatics who think piracy funds terrorism, a smooth-talking DVD street salesman who outlines the efficiency of the illegal market, media moguls and lobbyists: these are the fascinating figures who throng the global bazaar at the heart of Partners in Crime.

-Director Paromita Vohra will join moderator Bhaskar Sarkar (Film and Media Studies, UCSB) for a post-screening discussion of Partners in Crime.
-The film will be presented in English and Hindi with English subtitles.
+Director Paromita Vohra joined moderator Bhaskar Sarkar (Film and Media Studies, UCSB) for a post-screening discussion of Partners in Crime.

 Director Paromita Vohra